bergimax/footballer-value/README.md

 ## 1 - Problem description

-The football player market is an auction market in which teams buy and sell players to another team or as a free-agent.
+The football player market is an auction market in which teams buy and sell players of another team or as a free agent.
-There are two market session each year, dhatmay change between each league.
+There are two market session each year, that may change between each league.
 More or less, in Europe, those periods are:
-- From 01 July to 01 September
+- Summer session, from 01 July to 01 September
-- From 01 january to 31 January
+- Winter session, from 01 january to 31 January
-Players have training sessions and matches each week during the season, and they have a precise role in the club.
+Players have training sessions and matches each week during the season.
-Football players value depends on various parameters, like: player skill, potential, recent performance, contract duration, position and others to estimate an accurate transfer fee.
+Football players value depends on various parameters, like: player skill, potential, recent performance, residual contract duration, position and others.
+Everything matters to estimate an accurate transfer fee.

 ---
 ## 2 - The Goal